spacelift-io/terraform-provider-flows/docs/data-sources/app_version.md

 ### Required

-- `app_name` (String) The name of the application to install.
+- `name` (String) The name of the application to install.

 ### Optional

-- `app_version` (String) The version of the application to install.
-If not provided, the latest version will be used.
 - `custom` (Boolean) Should specify ture if the application is custom.
 - `registry` (String) The registry from which to install the application.
+- `version` (String) The version of the application to install.
+If not provided, the latest version will be used.

 ### Read-Only

-- `app_version_id` (String) The computed application version ID, that can be used for installing applications.
+- `id` (String) The computed application version ID, that can be used for installing applications.